 3. General Review

 This review, conducted by PwC Indigenous Consulting, assessed the overall effectiveness of AMPs.
-It incorporated feedback collected by us from 23 members of the public and other key stakeholders.
+It incorporated feedback collected from 23 members of the public and other key stakeholders.

 Back to top